 - Get organized and informed The first thing to do is to get organized with all of your student loan information, which you can do through the federal government or through our student debt calculator.
 Write down all of your loans, the lenders, and the interest rates, and whether they are private or federal.
 This information will likely vary by semester, year, and school, and it impacts certain factors like your eligibility for repayment plans and federal legislation.
 Finally, make sure you know and understand the type of payment plan you're on (its terms and length of the repayment) as well as other potential options; these should be available on your lender's website.

-- Consider the financial return of paying off your loans Once you know the interest rate on your loan(s), you can compare that to how it might perform if invested elsewhere.
-"If your interest rate is low (like 3%–4%), then you might want to consider investing extra money while you just keep paying the monthly minimum on your student loans—you can give your money the potential to grow beyond the rate of your student loan debt," says Sasha Heathman, CFP®.
-"But if you have a higher interest rate (like 7%–8%) and/or your student loans are private (and therefore have less flexible repayment options), then you might want to consider putting extra money toward your loans."
+- Consider the financial return of paying off your loans Once you know the interest rate on your loan(s), you can compare that to how the money might perform if invested elsewhere.
+"If your interest rate is low (3%–4%), then you might want to consider investing extra money while you just keep paying the monthly minimum on your student loans—you can give your money the potential to grow beyond the rate of your student loan debt," says Sasha Heathman, CFP®.
+"But if you have a higher interest rate (7%–8%) and/or your student loans are private (and therefore have less flexible repayment options), then you might want to consider putting extra money toward your loans."
 Look at the rest of your financial situation.
 Do you have other debt with a higher interest rate?
 Are you getting a tax deduction for your loans?
 Is your retirement on track?
 Do you have more pressing financial goals that you want to save for?
 Before making a decision, you can use a tool like the student debt calculator or talk to a financial professional.
 Ultimately, how much to pay off should also be part of a larger financial plan.

 - Consider your emotions There is a reason that student loan debt is often called "crushing."
 It can be stressful, emotional, and feel like it's constantly hanging over your head.
 If that's something you don't think you can get past, then it might be worth paying it off even if the financial return might not be as high.